...with some extra help for the Caribbean

 5. Be straight up

-When first applied for my US visa I was told a lot of “things I should say”.
+When I first applied for my US visa I was told a lot of “things I should say”.
 Things that may not have been dishonest (strictly speaking) but were certainly bending the truth.
-In retrospect this advice was not right.
+In retrospect, this advice was not right.
 It reminds me of the Mark Twain quote that goes something like “if in doubt, be honest”.
-Had I been perfectly honest, I may well have received my 10 year visa on the first attempt.
+Had I been perfectly honest, I may well have received my 10-year visa on the first attempt.
 Note that every time a visa is denied it gets more difficult to obtain.
 Which brings me to my final tip:

 6. Never give up!

-The truth is we are really no different to other nationalities.
+The truth is we are really no different from other nationalities.
 We are all humans and should be allowed to travel our planet freely.
 Sailors and gypsies understand this very well.

 Things are tougher for us.
 But that just makes us tougher.
 We are known and loved by others for this.
 And we know it ourselves.
 Just as necessity breeds invention, our challenges have bred in us a capacity to think ahead and most of all, survive.
 Best of luck.
 And seriously, never give up.